Atom Bank

-Atom Bank is a retail bank in the United Kingdom.
+Atom Bank plc is a retail bank in the United Kingdom.
 It is the United Kingdom's first bank built for smartphone or tablet, without any branches, and the first digital-only challenger bank to be granted a full UK regulatory licence.
-The company is based in Durham, England.
+The company is based in Newcastle upon Tyne, England.

 Atom is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA.